adambarry/Home-Assistant-controlled-underfloor-heating/README.md

     > Note that the first of these control-units I bought (from a reseller in another country, hence no return) was defective: It was clarly possible for Home Assistant (VirCom etc., see below) to communicate with it, but the communication didn't change the state of the relays.
 Hence, I bought a couple more relays directly from [Waveshare](https://www.waveshare.com) and they work as intended.

-1. Actuators which fit your underfloor heating manifold and which can be powered by the wall plugs.
-Note that your actuators need to be 230V so that they can be plugged into the wall plugs.
+1. Actuators which fit your underfloor heating manifold and which can be powered by the relays.
+Note that your actuators need to be 230V so that they can be plugged into the relays.
 12V actuators will require an adaptor.

 ... but you can probably make it work with most vendors (for items 2 & 3).
 What you essentially need is: